 What happens if you’re not interested in competing, and you find yourself in one of these classes?
 No worries.
 Just let your partner know that you’re not competing, and they will happily go at your pace.
-However, even though you’re not into competition training, you will still benefit from the preparation that goes into competition training.
+However, even though you’re not into competition training, you will still benefit from the physical preparation that goes into competition training.

 When you compete in Brazilian Jiu Jitsu, you enter a category that is defined by your belt rank and weight.
 This is great because you get to compete against someone of similar experience and body weight.
 At these tournaments you can expect to have one or many matches.
 It really depends on how many people have entered your bracket.

 Even though we do not have a Mixed Martial Arts class, we still have a few athletes that compete in MMA.
 Our MMA athletes come to the Fighters classes (Boxing and Muay Thai) and Brazilian Jiu Jitsu classes.
 We are also proud to say that we have formed partnerships with other schools that have excellent MMA programs, and our athletes regularly train at our school and their school to round out their competitive abilities.